ripSquid/styrdokument/pm/eng/pm_for_traditionsmesterit.md

 ## 2 Organisation

-TMEIT is led by the Traditionsmästare.
+TMEIT is led by a Traditionsmästaren and vice Traditionsmästare that are responsible for managing the committee.
-Among the other members a deputy Traditionsmästare is elected to help the Traditionsmästare and in their absence complete their duties.

-These two are approved by the Chapter meeting.
+These positions are approved by the chapter meeting.

+TMEIT's budget is managed by the Skattmästare.
+Approved by the chapter meeting.

+Other committee members are elected according to TMEIT's regulations.

 ## 3 Activities